EPCCed/ATI-ResComp-Service-docs/intel/introduction.rst

 This section explains how you request access to Atiras.

-You will need a user account for the Atiras portal.

-If you are a researcher wanting to access a virtual machine for your project within the Secure Safe Haven, you will need an additional project-specific account for the Secure Safe Haven.
+If you are a researcher wanting to access a virtual machine for your project within the Secure Safe Haven, you will need:

+#.
+An account for the Atiras portal to access the Secure Safe Haven.
+#.
+An account for a virtual machine in the Secure Safe Haven.

-If you are one of your project's researcher administrators or researcher developers wanting to access a virtual machine for your project within the build arena, you will need an additional project-specific account for the build arena.
+If you are one of your project's researcher administrators or researcher developers wanting to access a virtual machine for your project within the build arena, you will need:

+#.
+An account for the Atiras portal to access the build arena.
+#.
+An account for a virtual machine in the build arena.

+Note: if you are a research administrator or researcher developer wanting to access virtual machines both in the build arena and Secure Safe Haven then you will need all 4 accounts.

 You can request user accounts for each of these using your account on the `ATI SAFE <https://safe.epcc.ed.ac.uk/ati>`_.